Emma Yhnell

-Emma Yhnell is a British scientist, science communicator, Reader and Associate Dean of Equity, Diversity and Inclusion based at Cardiff University.
+Emma Yhnell is a British scientist, science communicator, educator, Reader and Associate Dean of Equity, Diversity and Inclusion based at Cardiff University.
 She has previously conducted research on computerised cognitive training and Huntington's disease.
-An advocate for public engagement and science communication, and a STEM ambassador, Yhnell won the British Science Association's Charles Darwin Award Lecture for Agricultural, Biological and Medical Sciences and the British Neuroscience Association's Public Engagement Award.

-She served as Equal Opportunities & Diversity Representative on the British Neuroscience Association Committee.
+She is a science communicator, an advocate for public engagement and a committed science, technology, engineering and mathematics (STEM) ambassador.

 Early life and education

 Yhnell attended Chosen Hill School in Gloucestershire.
-Yhnell then went to Cardiff University for undergraduate study and graduated with a First Class BSc Hons in Biochemistry.
-She completed her PhD in Behavioural Neuroscience, which was funded by an MRC studentship, on Behavioural Neuroscience and Huntington's disease.
+Yhnell then went to Cardiff University for undergraduate study and graduated with a First Class BSc Honours degree in Biochemistry.
+She completed her PhD, which was funded by a Medical Research Council studentship, on Behavioural Neuroscience and Huntington's disease.

-Yhnell also completed a Postgraduate Certificate in Clinical Trials via distance learning through the London School of Hygiene and Tropical Medicine.
+Yhnell also completed a Postgraduate Certificate in Clinical Trials via distance learning through the London School of Hygiene and Tropical Medicine through her Health and Care Research Wales Independent Research Fellowship.

 Research and career

 Following her doctoral studies, Yhnell worked as a post-doctoral researcher for the Brain Repair Group, then the Neuroscience and Mental Health Research Institute, at Cardiff University.

 She was named a Research Fellow in 2016, and worked as a consultant for Neem Biotechnology.

-Yhnell currently works as a Reader in the School of Biosciences at Cardiff University.
-Her research is on Huntington's disease, a rare genetic brain disorder which causes cognitive, motor, and psychiatric problems.
-She held a Health and Care Research Wales Fellowship to investigate the potential of computerised cognitive training for people with Huntington's disease, translating her findings from her PhD into the clinical setting with patients.

-She is a National Teaching Fellow, Senior Fellow of the Higher Education Academy, a British Neuroscience Association former Local Group Representative, and a member of the FENS Communication Committee.